Lai Xiaomin: Personal life

 Lai had a daughter with his first wife.
 He lived with another woman as husband and wife for a long time and had two sons with her while he was legally married to another woman.

 According to China Economy Weekly, Lai Xiaomin was involved in "three 100s", that is, more than 100 suites, more than 100 related persons, and more than 100 mistresses.
 Through subsidiaries such as Huarong Real Estate, Lai Xiaomin developed a community in Zhuhai City, Guangdong Province.
 In a real estate project with a total of 120 suites, there were 100 suites allocated to his ex-wife and many mistresses via fake lottery enrollment.

 Culture

-It is said that the character Gao Yuliang (高育良) of In the Name of the People is based on the real-life of Lai Xiaomin.
+It is said that the character Gao Yuliang (高育良) of 2017 China Television series "In the Name of the People is based on the real-life of Lai Xiaomin.